Journal

 Athletes are constantly pushing boundaries, seeking that extra edge to elevate their game.
 A number of articles suggest that the 650 tonnes of ice and cooling equipment to be used at the Paris Olympics is a mistake with no supporting evidence.
 This is nonsense and we’re here to set the record straight.

 There’s so much advice out there on cold water immersion telling you what to do and how to do it.
 But we understand that cold water exposure is a very personal thing and we all do it differently depending on why we’re doing it, what we’re using to do it, and the environment available to us.
-So we’ve put together 8 easy steps to help you get a good grip on your practice and some of the things you might want to consider before you jump in.

 Getting into cold water is no walk in the park.
 So when things seem mentally tough, we find it best to keep things simple.
 And it doesn’t get more simple than our 5 steps for newbies to the cold.